wireshark/wireshark/README.md

 Currently supported compression formats are:

 - GZIP
+- LZ4
 - ZSTD
-- LZ4

-You can disable zlib support by running `cmake -DENABLE_ZLIB=OFF`.
+GZIP and LZ4 (when using independent blocks, which is the default) support fast random seeking, which offers much better GUI performance on large files.
+Any of these compression formats can be disabled at compile time by passing the corresponding option to cmake, i.e., `cmake -DENABLE_ZLIB=OFF`, `cmake -DENABLE_LZ4=OFF`, or `cmake -DENABLE_ZSTD=OFF`.

 Although Wireshark can read AIX iptrace files, the documentation on AIX's iptrace packet-trace command is sparse.
 The `iptrace` command